saktx/DeepDetect/README.md

 | `Image_Matching_DEEP_DETECT.ipynb` | Step by step code for matching images using DeepDetect.                     |
 | `Image_Matching_Traditional.ipynb` | Step by step code for matching images using traditional keypoint detectors. |

+## Note:
+We provide only a few images from the Training and Validation sets used in our work due to storage limitations.
+However, the provided samples are sufficient to give users a clear understanding of the dataset.

 ## Citation:
-If you find our code helpful, please cite following paper:
+If you find our repository helpful, please cite the following paper:

 ```bibtex
 @article{tareen2025deepdetect,